Web3DConsortium/X3D-Edit/www.web3d.org/x3d/tools/X3dEdit4.0/X3dEditModuleSuite/README.distribution.md

 * Oracle  jdk-19.0.1, latest versions available at [https://www.oracle.com/java/technologies/downloads](https://www.oracle.com/java/technologies/downloads)
 * OpenJDK jdk-19.0.1, latest versions available at [https://openjdk.org](https://openjdk.org) (but likely have to setup PATH, CLASSPATH)

-Directions: download and extract the .zip, use file properties to unblock if necessary, then run
+*Directions.* Download and extract the .zip, use file properties to unblock file if necessary,  unzip.
+Then run appropriate operating-system binary in the <code>bin</code> directory.
+Windows example:

 * *[install directory]/x3deditmodulesuite\bin\x3deditmodulesuite64.exe*

 *User expectations.* Please note that this beta release is initially focused on restoring original X3D-Edit 3.3 functionality.
 Once baseline stability is demonstrated on multiple platforms, we expect that further authoring support for